GLOW-Delta-2025/master/README.md

 # Echoes of Tomorrow - Central Unit

-This repository contains the core server-side logic for the **Echoes of Tomorrow** light installation project, developed by Fontys ICT for GLOW Eindhoven 2025.
+This repository contains the core server-side (Master) logic for the **Echoes of Tomorrow** light installation project, developed by Fontys ICT for GLOW Eindhoven 2025.
+This is done with a Mac Mini.

 ## Overview
 The central unit is responsible for:
 - Receiving and processing audio signals
-- Sending commands to microcontrollers controlling the LED arms
+- Sending commands to microcontrollers controlling the LED arms, LED matrix and Toppiece
+- Keeping track of the state
 - Hosting a control interface

 ## Project Structure